kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 ## Container States

-Once pod is assigned to a node by scheduler, kubelet starts creating container using container runtime.There are three possible states of containers, i.e Waiting, Running and Terminated.
-To check state of container, you can use `kubectl describe pod` command.
-State will be displayed for each container within that pod.
+Once Pod is assigned to a node by scheduler, kubelet starts creating containers using container runtime.There are three possible states of containers: Waiting, Running and Terminated.
+To check state of container, you can use `kubectl describe pod [POD_NAME]`.
+State is displayed for each container within that Pod.

-* `Waiting`: This is default state of container.
-If container is not in running or terminated state, it is in waiting state.
-In this        state container is still creating and doing all required things like pulling images, applying secrets etc.
-   Along with this state, message and reason about this state is also displayed to give more information about waiting state.
+* `Waiting`: Default state of container.
+If container is not in either Running or Terminated state, it is in Waiting state.
+A container in Waiting state still runs its required operations, like pulling images, applying Secrets, etc. Along with this state, a message and reason about the state are displayed to provide more information.

     ```yaml
    ...